tendermint/spec/rfc/006-backfill-blocks.md

 ## Proposal

-When a node, seeking to state sync, finds an adequate snapshot and offers it to the application:
+A node, seeking to state sync, will find an adequate snapshot and offer it to the application with the following format:

 ```golang
 type snapshot struct {